swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 Avoiding VARCHAR when possible, leads to better performance in queries.

 ### Example
-If you would like to query the file ```taxi-data.parquet``` with this Query 1, Synapse SQL Serverless will return with such error.
+If you would like to query the file 'taxi-data.parquet' with this Query 1, Synapse SQL Serverless will return with such error.

 taxi-data.parquet:
 | PassengerCount        | SumTripDistance           | AvgTripDistance  |